BobGallardo/Misc_Scripts/README.md

 # organize.ps1

-This is a powershell script that will read files from a directory and will move them to folders based on the first letter of the filename..
+This is a powershell script that will read files from a directory and will move them to folders based on the first letter of the filename.

 ### Required applications: